SHORTCUTS TO TOPICS ON THIS PAGE:

 What are Self-Directed IRAs?

-Unlike conventional IRAs, self-directed IRAs empower depositors to select and control the retirement account investments they want.
-With this greater flexibility comes greater control of your financial future.
-The term ‘self-directed’ simply means that you, as an individual, have complete control over selecting and directing investments in your retirement account.
+Unlike conventional IRAs, a self-directed IRA provides individuals with full control of their financial future.
+The term ‘self-directed’ simply means that you, as an individual, have complete control over how your retirement funds are invested.

 Diversification